-- 1/2 cup Parmesan cheese
+- ½ cup Parmesan cheese

-- 1 1/2 teaspoons garlic powder
+- 1 ½ teaspoons garlic powder

-- 2 Tablespoons parsley flakes
+- 2 tablespoons parsley flakes

-- 1/2 teaspoon each salt and pepper
+- ½ teaspoon each salt and pepper

-Preheat oven to 375 degrees F.
+- Preheat oven to 375°F.

-Pound chicken breasts to 1/2 inch thickness.
+- Pound chicken breasts to ½ inch thickness.

 - Beat egg and set aside.
 In a separate shallow dish, combine flour, salt and pepper.

-In a second dish combine Panko Bread Crumbs, cornflake crumbs, parmesan, parsley and garlic powder.
+- In a second dish combine Panko Bread Crumbs, cornflake crumbs, parmesan, parsley and garlic powder.

-Dip chicken in flour first and then egg and finally in the crumb mix pressing the crumbs to adhere.
+- Dip chicken in flour first and then egg and finally in the crumb mix pressing the crumbs to adhere.

-Place on a pan sprayed with cooking spray.
+- Place on a pan sprayed with cooking spray.
 Spray the top of the chicken with cooking spray.

-Bake at 375 degrees F for 30-35 min or until juices run clear.
+- Bake at 375°F for 30-35 min or until juices run clear.

-Nutritional information provided is an estimate and will vary based on cooking methods and brands of ingredients used.
+Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.